-The fair value of "Cash and cash equivalents", "Due from banks and other financial institutions", "Other financial assets", "Customer accounts" and "Other financial liabilities" as of December 31, 2019 and December 31, 2018 refer to level 2 hierarchy of fair value.
+Management of NCC considers that the fair value of "Cash and cash equivalents", "Due from banks and other financial institutions", "Financial assets and liabilities of central counterparty (REPO transactions)", "Other financial assets", "Customer accounts", "Overnight bank loans" and "Other financial liabilities"not carried at fair value Statement of Financial Position approximates their carrying value due to their short-term nature and refer to level 2 hierarchy of fair value.

-There were no changes in fair value of level 3 assets during 2019 and 2018.
+There were no changes in fair value of level 3 assets during the year ended December 31, 2020 and the year ended December 31, 2019.